Benchmarking AI-based data assimilation to advance data-driven global weather forecasting: Methods

-The 4DVarNet model, which relies on the variational DA method, is presented in~\cite{fablet2021learning}.
-It presents a DL approach facilitating the simultaneous training of solvers for modeling dynamical systems and addressing the DA problem.
-In this study, we implemented the architecture of the 4DVarNet model, as shown in Figure~\ref{figS2}.
+\begin{itemize} \item \textbf{SwinTransformer} As illustrated in Figure~\ref{fig11}, we establish SwinTransformer~\cite{liu2021swin} as a straightforward baseline, leveraging its ability to directly learn the mapping from background fields and observations to corresponding reanalysis fields.
+The background field and observations (including the mask matrix) are concatenated along the channel dimension, serving as inputs to the following four SwinTransformer blocks.
+Finally, the model generates the resulting analysis field. \item \textbf{4DVarNet} We transfer the SOTA 4DVarNet~\cite{fablet2021learning} model utilized in the domain of sea surface height reconstitution to our benchmark.
+The model architecture diagram is represented in Figure~\ref{fig11}.
 To adapt it to our task and dataset, we fixed the weights of the pre-trained forecast model during the 4DVarNet training process.
 This ensures that only the solver module for optimizing the 4DVar cost function is trained.
-The solver module utilizes a Long Short-Term Memory (LSTM) model to combine hidden features from historical iteration steps and outputs optimized increments.
-The cost function to be optimized for 4DVarNet, as described is as follows:
+The solver module utilizes a Convolutional Long Short-Term Memory (ConvLSTM) model to combine hidden features from historical iteration steps and outputs optimized increments.
+The 4DVar cost function to be optimized in the 4DVarNet model is as follows: